The following are key types and sources of information regarding the labor market, available for those involved in the workforce development system.

 What is Labor Market Information (LMI) ?

-- LMI serves as a guide to the labor market
+- As a guide to the labor market

-- LMI helps connect job seekers with employers
+- To help connect job seekers with in demand industries

 - LMI analysis is required for some funding streams

-- LMI informs strategic planning and program development
+- To inform strategic planning and program development

 Occupational Overviews explain what a job will be like, and offer a wide range of information, such as required training and education, required knowledge or skills, expected wages, and job titles and descriptions.